 \section{Introduction}

-Let $G$ be a connected reductive group and $\bN$ a $\GG=G\times \Cxd$-representation, where $\Cxd$ (called the \emph{flavor symmetry group}) acts on $\bN$ with positive weights.
+Let $G$ (called the \emph{gauge group}) be a reductive group, $F=(\Cx)^s$ (called the \emph{flavor-symmetry group}) with Lie algebra $\f$, and $\bN$ a $\GG=G\times F$-representation.
 In \cite{shiftoperatorsCoulombbranches}, three of the present authors constructed, for any smooth semiprojective $\GG$-variety $X$ that is $\GG$-equivariantly proper over $\bN$, an action